 High water in Venice

 I had been to Venice a hundred times before, at least, and never, ever had I witnessed the phenomenon which I had been reading and hearing about for more than twenty years.
-And then it happened, at long last, on the 5th of November 2017.
-I was there and I saw it: Venice’s spectacular acqua alta.
+And then it happened, on the 5th of November 2017: Venice’s acqua alta.
 Its high water.

 The water actually began to rise towards the end of the day.
 On our way to dinner, we had noted that duckboards and elevated platforms had been set along the main streets to allow passage – even though the ground underneath was dry.
 We were also taken aback, almost frightened, by howling sirens starting off as a sound evocative of an impending air raid, then turning to various beeps that tell residents how much water to expect – and how much mopping-up they might have to do in their homes or shops…